-Champaign County is an air quality attainment area.
+Madison County is an air quality attainment area.
 Impacts to air quality would result from construction, operation and maintenance of the proposed project.
 The operation of heavy equipment would be the primary source of pollutant emissions during construction activities.
 Such pollutants vary by the source, as described below:

-Particulate matter, volatile organic compounds (VOCs), carbon monoxide (CO) and nitrogen oxides (NOX) resulting from the combustion of diesel fuel

-Fugitive dust emissions along the right-of-way and unimproved roads resulting from the operation of heavy equipment.
+- Particulate matter, volatile organic compounds (VOCs), carbon monoxide (CO) and nitrogen oxides (NOX) resulting from the combustion of diesel fuel - Fugitive dust emissions along the right-of-way and unimproved roads resulting from the operation of heavy equipment.

 Fugitive dust can be controlled by using water sprays or other suitable dust suppressants.
 The combustion emissions associated with removal operations (VOCs, CO and NOX) generally would be minor and of short duration and would have insignificant impacts on air quality.
-The amount of overall train traffic on the proposed rail line would not meet or exceed STB thresholds for air quality.
-Therefore, air impacts were not quantified and are expected to be minor.
-General impacts are discussed in Part 4, Appendix A. Air quality impacts for segments expected to experience increased traffic are discussed in Part 2.
+The amount of overall train traffic on the proposed rail line would exceed STB thresholds for air quality.
+General air quality impacts are discussed in Part 4 Appendix A. Air quality impacts related to increased traffic on rail segments are discussed in Part 2.